marcinsaj/block-in-12-nixie-tube-clock/README.md

 The Nixie tubes are switched off, while the clock itself remains powered and continues keeping time.

-An internal status LED slowly pulses while the clock is in **IDL** mode.
-The LED is located inside the enclosure and its light is visible through the ventilation openings.
+An internal status LED, located at the **rear of the enclosure**, slowly pulses while the clock is in **IDL** mode.
+The LED is mounted inside the enclosure, and its light is visible through the rear ventilation openings.

 This provides a subtle indication that the clock is still powered even though the Nixie tubes are off.

+In all other operating modes, the internal status LED remains steadily illuminated.

 ## Sleep and Wake-Up